 Another common appearance difference between bird genders is their size.
 In many cases, female birds are larger than males, though in most songbirds the size differences may not be noticeable unless two birds are side by side.
 Larger birds of prey, such as the golden eagle, typically have much more prominent size differences between males and females.
 Even if the birds' overall sizes may not be too different, there may be gender size differences in bill length or in specialized feathers, such as taller crests or longer tail streamers.

 Gender Differences by Behavior

 Watching which birds tend the nest and feed fledglings can be another clue to a bird’s gender.
-In many species, however, both parents tend the nest and care for the young birds, so this may not always be a reliable way to judge a bird’s sex unless one bird is doing the majority of the nest care - and even then, that parent might be either male or female.
+In many species, however, both parents tend the nest and care for young birds, so this may not always be a reliable way to judge a bird’s sex unless one bird is doing the majority of the nest care.
+Even then, that dominant parent might be either male or female.

 To accurately identify a bird’s gender, the first step is to make a positive identification of the species.
 If the species is dimorphic, sex determination is easy.
-If both male and female birds look alike, careful, long term observation may be necessary before a positive gender conclusion can be reached.
+If male and female birds look alike, careful, long-term observation may be necessary before a positive gender conclusion can be reached.
 In some cases, it may be nearly impossible to be absolutely certain which bird is male and which is female.
-Even if the genders cannot be confirmed, however, the careful observation of partner interactions will help birders sharpen all their identification skills and better appreciate the behavior of every bird they see.
+Even if the genders cannot be confirmed, however, the careful observation of partner interactions will help birders sharpen all their identification skills and better appreciate every bird they see.